 Err on the side of minimal here.
 It’ll make your space look larger and brighter, and you won’t risk overwhelming potential buyers.

-6. List your home and survive the showings
+6. List your home and be ready to show it

-Living in a home you’re trying to sell can be stressful, whether or not you have children.
-Your best hope at making it through this process with your sanity intact is having a strategy of staying ready rather than getting ready.
+Living in a home you’re trying to sell can be stressful; your best hope at making it through this process with your sanity intact is having a strategy of staying ready rather than getting ready.

 It’s the law of averages that as soon as you lose control of the mess, your agent will notify you of a surprise showing for a couple of very interested buyers.
 Create a simple morning straightening routine you can run through every day before you leave the house, just in case.